The History Of God’s (Elohim’s) Name

 Putting this together, you get Y-ah-oo-ah or YAHUAH.

-You may ask where “Yahweh” comes from, and we’ll get to that later in the article.
-The short answer is that the pronunciation of God’s name wasn’t preserved, causing scholars to attempt to reconstruct it.
-Moreover, those who claim that God’s name is “Yahawah” or “YaHuWaH” are simply offering different pronunciations and spellings of “Yahuah”.
-I believe that “Yahuah” is the most straightforward transliteration of YHWH, but I would not be surprised if one of those variants was more accurate.
-However, what we do know is that “Jehovah” is an inaccurate transliteration, as it tries to combine the vowels of the word “Adonai” with the Tetragrammaton (more on this later, as well).
+Moreover, those who claim that God’s (Elohim’s) name is “Yahawah”, “Yahauah” or “YaHuWaH” are offering different pronunciations and spellings that are similar to “Yahuah”.
+I believe that “Yahuah” is the most straightforward transliteration of YHWH, but I would not be surprised if one of those variants is more accurate.

-YHWH points us to Jesus’ Crucifixion
+YHWH points us to Jesus’ (Yahusha’s) Crucifixion

-Something special that I want to point out about the name YHWH is that it points us to Jesus’ crucifixion.
+Something special that I want to point out about the name YHWH is that it points us to Jesus’ (Yahusha’s) crucifixion.
 Above the four letters of the Tetragrammaton are pictographs that also have meanings.
 Here are their meanings:

-Yod – arm and hand
+Yod – arm and hand/work

-Hay – behold
+Hey – behold

 Waw – nail/peg

-Hay – behold
+Hey – behold

 YHWH’s pictograph roughly comes out to “hand, behold, nail, behold”.
 You can also read it as “Behold the hand, behold the nail”.
-This points us toward the crucifixion, as we know Jesus’ hands and feet were nailed to the cross.
+This points us toward the crucifixion, as we know Jesus ‘(Yahusha’s) hands and feet were nailed to the cross.
 We are told twice to behold (pay attention), showing the importance of the finished work of the cross.

 THE SWITCH TO ARAMAIC HEBREW (~600 BC)

 You likely noticed that the Hebrew above looks nothing like the Hebrew in use today.
-This is because the Hebrew language changed around the time of the Exile.
-Influenced by the Assyrians, Babylonians, and Persians, the Jews began to implement an Aramaic writing script.
+This is because the Hebrew language likely changed around the time of the Exile.
+Influenced by the Assyrians, Babylonians, and Persians, the Jews (Yahudim) began to implement an Aramaic writing script.
 This script looked something like this:

 NOTE: The Samaritans did not change their script, so their language is a descendant of Paleo-Hebrew.

 This script is a lot closer to what Hebrew looks like today.
-The Aramaic Script (which later became the Square Script) replaced Paleo-Hebrew as the writing script that was used by the Jews.
+The Aramaic Script (which later became the Square Script) replaced Paleo-Hebrew as the writing script that was used by the Jews (Yahudim).
 Most surviving Old Testament manuscripts are written in the Aramaic Script, though we do have the Ketef Hinnom Scrolls that have Bible content written in Paleo-Hebrew.

 DOWNFALL OF SPOKEN HEBREW (~600 BC – 200 AD)